Topics

 Department of Biological Sciences, Louisiana State University, US

-Sommer Natasha
+Sommer Natascha

 Department of Pneumology, Medical Clinic II, Excellencecluster Cardio-Pulmonary Institute (CPI), Universities of Giessen and Marburg Lung Center (UGMLC), Member of the German Lung Center (DZL), Justus-Liebig-University Giessen, DE